UtrechtUniversity/yoda/docs/administration/local-postfix-mta.md

 Configuration consists of up to four parts:
 * Configure Postfix
-* Configure the EUS to send emails to the Postfix instance
-* Configure Yoda (ruleset) to send emails to the Postfix instance
+* Configure Yoda (ruleset) and EUS to send emails to the Postfix instance
 * Optionally configure canonical map entries for rewriting email addresses

 ### Postfix